 I practice the craft of writing.

-I never set out to write—I went to Bible college and seminary thinking I'd become a pastor or a professor of some ilk.
-But here I am, and, by the grace of the God who leads me, here I'll stay.
+I never set out to write or edit—I went to Bible college and seminary thinking I'd become a pastor or a professor of some ilk.
+But thanks to the procrastination that left me taking Creative Writing 101 in my final year of grad school, here I am.

 And, for the sake of credibility, I have a B.A. in Old Testament Hebrew from Moody Bible Institute, and a Th.M. with a dual emphasis in Biblical Theology and Old Testament from Dallas Theological Seminary.
-I pay the bills working as a Christian media publisher, and pay for the other parts of life by freelancing as a memoirist and screenwriter.
-One evening out of each week, I also help teach up-and-coming writers at my grad school.
+I pay the bills working as an Associate Publisher at a Christian media company, and pay for the other parts of life by freelancing as an editor.
+On occasion you'll find me taking one evening a week to help teach writing classes at my grad school.
+In addition, I'm an Associate Editor at Fathom, an online publication started by students I had the privilege of editing a long time ago.